rougin/dexterity/README.md

 ### `update` method

-The `update` method is used to update details of the specified item:
+The `update` method is responsible for modifying the details of a specified item:

 ``` php
 // index.php